josephspurrier/rove/README.md

 - Struct that satisfies the `rove.Changelog` interface.
 - Struct that satisfies the `rove.Transaction` interface.
-- Table or data structure called a `Changelog` to persistently track the changes made by the Rove.
+- Table or data structure to use as the `changelog` to persistently track the changes made by the Rove.

 You should store the following fields (at a minimum) in your changelog.
 This will ensure your adapter can utilize all of the features of Rove.